-Notes which have been compiled over the two academic years, it is important that you include the dates on each of your notes.
+Notes which have been compiled over the two academic years are important resources and it is important that you include the dates on each of your notes.
 This will enable you to organise your notes in the order in which they appear in the curriculum.
 This is because it is likely that your teacher will be teaching you the course in accordance with the order which is found on the syllabus.
 This will enable you to memorise the content easier.

 Much of your success in the course is dependent upon your ability to recall relevant knowledge.
-This can be greatly improved if you organise your notes.
+You can improve significantly if you organise your notes.
 Therefore, it is important to collect your own A Level resources.
 However, relying upon your resources alone can prove unprofitable; and it is certainly wise to use good resources from other sources too.

 There is a plethora of resources which can be utilised to prepare for your upcoming A Level exams.
-These A Level resources can generally be found in the following categories:
+You can find these A Level resources in the following categories:

 - Revision notes